lukevenediger/dingu/README.md

 # dingu

-An angularjs-style dependency injection framework for JavaScript, dingu makes it easy to define modules, singletons and constants that are assembled at runtime when needed.
+dingu is an angularjs-style dependency injection framework for JavaScript that makes it easy to define modules, singletons and constants.
+All dependencies are resolved on demand, freeing you from loading your code in any particular order.

 ## Features